-ADB Safeguard Policy statement Requirements Project Information/ Application of Indigenous People that shall result in adverse impacts on their identity, culture, and customary livelihoods.
-If avoidance is impossible, in consultation with ADB, a combined Indigenous Peoples plan and resettlement plan could be formulated to address both involuntary resettlement and Indigenous Peoples issues. the Govt. of India/State of Assam and NHIDCL/MoRTH Guidelines.
+ADB Safeguard Policy statement Requirements Project Information/ Application restoration costs; and (v) other applicable payments.
+13. Indigenous peoples; Borrower / client should explore to the maximum extent possible alternative project designs to avoid physical relocation of Indigenous People that shall result in adverse impacts on their identity, culture, and customary livelihoods.
+If avoidance is impossible, in consultation with ADB, a combined Indigenous Peoples plan and resettlement plan could be formulated to address both involuntary resettlement and Indigenous Peoples issues.
+Land for the project shall be acquired from the public/Govt. and local inhabitants following the Govt. of India/State of Assam and NHIDCL/MoRTH Guidelines.